Ex-coach: `No recollection' of discussion about Nassar abuse - WHIZ News

 “I have no recollection of the conversation,” Klages testified.

 Klages was the last witness to testify in her trial.
-Closing statements were scheduled to begin next.
+Jurors began deliberating Friday afternoon.

-The prosecution said Klages, who resigned in 2017 after she was suspended for defending the since-imprisoned Nassar, lied in 2018 when she told investigators that the two young athletes, who were in a campus gymnastics program but not Michigan State gymnasts, had not reported Nassar’s sexual misconduct to her.
+In closing statements, the prosecution said Klages lied in 2018 when she told investigators that the two young athletes, who were in a campus gymnastics program but not Michigan State gymnasts, had not reported Nassar’s sexual misconduct to her.

+“It’s not believable that the defendant forgot about being told … what happened to them,” said Assistant Attorney General Bill Rolstin.

 Larissa Boyce testified that when she was 16 and training with the Spartan youth gymnastics team in 1997, she told Klages about Nassar — long before the scandal emerged in 2016.
 But she said she backed off and even apologized after Klages warned her that any complaints about Nassar could cause trouble.